 \section{Abstract}

-The functional properties of semiconductors are typically controlled by tuning their average chemical composition and their state of strain, and by controlling their long-range structural order, including the presence of extended defects such as dislocations and grain boundaries.
+The functional properties of semiconductors are typically controlled by tailoring their chemical composition and their state of strain, and by controlling their long-range structural order, including the presence of extended defects such as dislocations.
 In addition to these approaches, theoretical predictions suggest that \ac{sro} of atoms in group-\RNum{4} semiconductor alloys can modify the bandgap, a defining property of any semiconductor.
-Herein, a new machine learning enabled, computation-guided methodology for \ac{exafs} analysis of \ac{sro} is used to quantify the effects of local atomic order on the band gap of germanium-tin (\GeSn{}{}) alloy single crystal nanostructures with well-controlled strain and composition.
-Correlative analysis of \ac{exafs} and \ac{pl} measured from the nanostructures establishes the relationship between bandgap and the \ac{wc-sro} parameter of the \GeSn{}{} alloys.
-It is further demonstrated that, for a given average as-deposited composition, \ac{sro} can be tuned readily and over a large range by post-deposition annealing of the alloy crystals.
-This work indicates that control of \ac{sro} can be an important design degree of freedom, along with factors such as average composition and strain, for band engineering, and suggests the potential for atomistic determination and tuning of \ac{sro} in other semiconductor alloy systems.
+Herein, a new machine learning enabled, computation-guided methodology for \ac{exafs} analysis of \ac{sro} is used to quantify the effects of local atomic order on the bandgap of germanium-tin (\GeSn{}{}) alloy single crystal nanostructures with well-controlled strain and composition.
+Correlative analysis of \ac{exafs} and \ac{pl} establishes the relationship between bandgap and the \ac{wc-sro} parameter of the \GeSn{}{} alloys.
+It is further demonstrated that \ac{sro} can be tuned over a broad range by post-deposition annealing of the alloy crystals.
+This work establishes control of \ac{sro} as an important design parameter for semiconducting properties and suggests the potential for quantitative measurement and tuning of \ac{sro} in other semiconductor alloy systems.